ambrmart/arduino-rc-launch-control/README.md

 |max_pwm|integer|Set manually after calibration|
 |seconds_to_max|integer|Duration in seconds from threshold_pwm to max_pwm|
 |threshold_percent|float|Threshold percent above which acceleration is linear|

+## Possible changes:
+- I might add a trimpot.
+- Maybe I will design a 3d printed case for this, but there are already thousands on the internet for projects like this.

 ## Setup:
 1. **Calibrate your ESC!!**